dtalla/AD-Enum-Splunk-Detection-Lab/IR/case-79-report.md

 - One SOAR action (`list processes`) fails on this host because a machine wide PowerShell profile prints a banner that corrupts the connector's JSON parse.

-## 11. Open items

-- Reset `prush` and `ppitt`; revoke Kerberos tickets.
-- Move the SOAR endpoint asset to a local break glass account.
-- Add a post isolation reachability probe to the containment playbook, alerting on failure.
-- Fix the machine wide PowerShell profile (`if ($Host.Name -eq 'ConsoleHost') { ... }`).
-- Confirm and fix the Archive Creation telemetry gap in the Sysmon config.
-- Remove the `user` role from the Splunk search service account and rotate its password.